The California State University

 The CSU strives to continually develop innovative programs, services and opportunities that will give students the tools they need to meet their full potential.
 In 2016, the university launched Graduation Initiative 2025, a bold plan to support students, increase the number of California’s graduates earning high-quality degrees and eliminate achievement and equity gaps for all students.
 Through this initiative, the CSU is ensuring that all students have the opportunity to graduate according to their personal goals, positvely impacting their lives, familes and communities.

 By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans across the globe.
-AS of 2019-20, more than 3.8 million CSU alumni are making a difference in the lives of the people of California and the world.
+With the graduation of the Class 2021, more than 4 million CSU alumni are making a difference in the lives of the people of California and the world.

 Trustees of the California State University

 Ex Officio Trustees

 Dr. Jolene Koester

 Lillian Kimbell - Chair